arescentral/arescentral.org/content/antares/contributing/style.rst

 Formatting
 ----------

+Antares includes a ``.clang-format`` file.
+The easiest way to follow these rules is to run ``clang-format`` on your code before committing.

 *   Lines should not be too long.
 100 characters is definitely too long.
-Comments should be shorter so they are easier to read--72 characters is a good width.
+Comments should be shorter so they are easier to read--72 characters is a good width, but up to 99 is OK.

 *   Indent with four spaces, never tabs:

     ..  code-block:: c++

         int main(int argc, char* argv[]) {